Zhou dynasty: Western Zhou

-King Wu maintained the old capital for ceremonial purposes but constructed a new one for his palace and administration nearby at Hao.
+During the Western Zhou (1045–771 BC), King Wu maintained the old capital for ceremonial purposes but constructed a new one for his palace and administration nearby at Haojing.
 Although Wu's early death left a young and inexperienced heir, the Duke of Zhou assisted his nephew King Cheng in consolidating royal power.
 Wary of the Duke of Zhou's increasing power, the "Three Guards", Zhou princes stationed on the eastern plain, rose in rebellion against his regency.
 Even though they garnered the support of independent-minded nobles, Shang partisans, and several Dongyi tribes, the Duke of Zhou quelled the rebellion, and further expanded the Zhou Kingdom into the east.
 To maintain Zhou authority over its greatly expanded territory and prevent other revolts, he set up the fengjian system.
 Furthermore, he countered Zhou's crisis of legitimacy by expounding the doctrine of the Mandate of Heaven while accommodating important Shang rituals at Wangcheng and Chengzhou.

+Over time, this decentralized system became strained as the familial relationships between the Zhou kings and the regional dynasties thinned over the generations.
+Peripheral territories developed local power and prestige on par with that of the Zhou.